 Your pet insurance policy can also help to pay for diagnostics.
 If you notice a suspicious lump, your policy can help to cover tests like cytology, needle aspiration, or biopsy.

-But remember, if you notice a lump or bump, or if tests show abnormalities before you sign your dog up for pet insurance (or during the 14-day waiting period for illnesses), your dog’s cancer would be considered a pre-existing condition, and chemotherapy and other treatments wouldn’t be covered.
+But remember, if you notice a lump or bump, or if tests show abnormalities before you sign your dog up for pet insurance (or during their waiting period for illnesses, which varies by state), your dog’s cancer would be considered a pre-existing condition, and chemotherapy and other treatments wouldn’t be covered.
 That’s why it’s so important to sign your dog up for pet insurance before you notice anything wrong—if you wait, it may be too late to get coverage for cancer and chemotherapy treatments.

 Remember, too, that experimental and homeopathic treatments for cancer or other illnesses would not be covered under a Lemonade Pet policy.